underscoreio/essential-scala/collections/working-with-seq.md

 res15: Seq[String] = List(a, wet, wte, ewt, etw, twe, tew, dog, dgo, odg, ogd, gdo, god)
 {% endhighlight %}

+`flatMap` is similar to `map` except that it expects your function to return a sequence.
+The sequences for each input element are appended together.
+For example:

+{% highlight scala %}
+scala> Seq(1, 2, 3).flatMap(num => Seq(num, num * 10))
+res16: List[Int] = List(1, 10, 2, 20, 3, 30)
+{% endhighlight %}

+The end result is (nearly) always the same type as the original sequence: `aList.flatMap(...)` returns another `List`, `anArrayBuffer.flatMap(...)` returns another `ArrayBuffer`, and so on:

+{% highlight scala %}
+scala> scala.collection.mutable.ArrayBuffer(1, 2, 3).flatMap(num => Seq(num, num * 10))
+res17: scala.collection.mutable.ArrayBuffer[Int] = ArrayBuffer(1, 10, 2, 20, 3, 30)
+{% endhighlight %}

+### fold, foldLeft, and foldRight

 Now let's look at another kind of operation.
-Say we have a `Seq[Int]` and we want to add all the numbers.
-The operation we want to provide is `+`, which is a binary function.
-Neither `map` nor `flatMap` will do, as they both expect a unary function.
+Say we have a `Seq[Int]` and we want to add all the numbers together. `map` and `flatMap` don't apply here for two reasons:

+ - they expect a *unary* function, whereas `+` is a *binary* operation;
+ - they both return sequences of items, whereas we want to return a single `Int`.

 There is a further wrinkle: what result do we expect if the sequence is empty?
 Zero is a natural choice.
-Finally, `+` is associative, so the order we apply it doesn't matter, but in general we must specify an order (from lowest to highest index, or the reverse).
+Finally, although `+` is associative, in general we may need to specify an order in which to pass arguments to our binary function.
 Let's make another type table to see what we're looking for.

 | Method | We have  | We provide | We get   |
 |--------+----------+------------+----------|
 | `???`  | `Seq[Int]` | `0` and `(Int, Int) => Int` | `Int` |
 |===========================================|

-The method that fills the bill is `fold`, and its ordered variants `foldLeft` and `foldRight`.
-The types are:
+The method that fits the bill is `fold`, with its ordered variants `foldLeft` and `foldRight`.
+The job of these methods is to traverse a sequence and accumulate a result.
+The types are as follows:

 | Method | We have  | We provide | We get   |
 |--------+----------+------------+----------|